Night Time, My Time: Release and artwork

 The artwork for Night Time, My Time was photographed by Argentine director Gaspar Noé at Hotel Amour in Paris, and was unveiled by Ferreira on October 10, 2013.
 It depicts the close-up of a topless Ferreira, whose left breast is exposed and is wearing a cross necklace, inside of a green-tiled shower.
 She originally considered using another picture for the album artwork, and was additionally encouraged by Capitol Records to choose an older photograph where she was seen with "long blonde hair [...] sitting on a bed looking cute [...] in a black dress looking pretty".
 Ferreira ultimately selected the topless image because she felt it more accurately reflected the nature of the record.
 The artwork for the album on most streaming services is censored and does not show her breasts.
 The uncensored version is available on the cover of the vinyl release.

 Night Time, My Time was released as a digital download through the iTunes Store in the United States on October 29, 2013, where it was exclusively available until November 5, 2013.
 It was additionally made available for pre-order on CD and LP formats, although Ferreira publicly criticized Capitol Records when they were unavailable for its initial release and announced that she would self-fund the creation of vinyl versions.
-Following the launch of her third extended play Night Time, My Time: B-Sides Part 1 in November, her MyPlayDirect store began selling bundles that included a green translucent vinyl pressing, a compact disc, a digital download, and a poster of the album artwork.
+Following the launch of her third extended play, Night Time, My Time: B-Sides Part 1, in November, her MyPlayDirect store began selling bundles that included a green translucent vinyl pressing, a compact disc, a digital download, and a poster of the album artwork.
 Ferreira announced that the pre-ordered copies of Night Time, My Time were shipped on November 27, while Capitol Records released their own vinyl versions of the record on January 28, 2014.
-A limited edition that included Ferreira's second extended play Ghost (2012) was also released.
+A limited edition that included Ferreira's second extended play, Ghost (2012), was also released.

+In February 2014, it was reported that "Boys" would be serviced as the second single from Night Time, My Time, following "You're Not the One".
+Ferreira clarified via Twitter that the track would not serve as the album's official second single, and it was ultimately released as a free promotional digital download in the United Kingdom on March 1, 2014, preceding the launch of Night Time, My Time in the country.
+It is shortened by two seconds on its individual release.
+Its single cover depicts an orange-tinted close-up of Ferreira, placed in front of a water-textured background.